 If you see error 0xC004F061 when you try to activate Windows 11/10:

-You’re using a product key to upgrade to Windows 10, but a previous version of Windows wasn’t installed on your PC.
-To update, you need to have Windows 8 or Windows 7 already on your PC.
-To upgrade to Windows 11, you need Windows 10.
+You’re using a product key to upgrade to Windows 11, but a previous version of Windows wasn’t installed on your PC.
+To upgrade to Windows 11, you need Windows 10 already installed.

-If you formatted or replaced your hard drive, you wouldn’t be able to use a product key to update to Windows 11/10.
-You’ll need to install your previous version of Windows, and then reinstall Windows 11/10.
+If you formatted or replaced your hard drive, you won’t be able to use a product key to update to Windows 11/10.
+You’ll need to install Windows 10, and then install Windows 11.

 Error 0xC004C008 – One copy of Windows might have been installed on multiple PCs

-If you have one copy of Windows and installed it on more than one PC, activation might not work because the product key has already been used on another PC, or it’s being used on more PCs than the Microsoft Software License Terms allow.
+If you have a single copy of Windows installed on more than one PC, activation might not work because the product key has already been used on another PC, or it’s being used on more PCs than the Microsoft Software License Terms allow.

 A different version of Windows or the product key might have been used as part of a repair